-My name is Bryan Willis and I am an attorney based in Tyler, Texas practicing in the areas of probate, divorce, estate planning, and business law.
+My name is Bryan Willis and I am an attorney based in Tyler, Texas practicing in the areas of divorce, probate, and business law.

 Too often I hear people complain about attorneys who charge too much, won’t return calls, or are just impossible to get in touch with.
 I also hear complaints that clients only speak with assistants or paralegals instead of the attorney responsible for their case.
 That will not happen at my office.

 Trust and communication are the two most important factors in the attorney-client relationship.
 I handle each and every matter personally, from opening to close.
 If you call, you will speak to me directly.
 If I cannot answer, I will return your call or e-mail promptly, usually within a few hours.
 I respect the fact that clients trust me with some of the most important events in their lives and I will not abuse that trust.

 I represent husbands and wives in divorce proceedings involving child custody, child support, and property division issues.
 I help my clients understand their rights to see and care for their children as well as their rights to property during and after the divorce.
 I counsel my clients on the most efficient method of navigating the divorce process to achieve their goals by protecting their children, protecting their rights, and protecting their property.

 My probate practice focuses on representing executors, personal representatives and family members in probate matters.
 I help personal representatives understand their fiduciary duties and administrative responsibilities as well as open, administer, and close the estate.
 I help family members and other interested parties ensure their rights are respected during the probate process.

 In the area of business law, I help business owners start and run their business by educating them on their legal risks, addressing legal issues that arise in the course of running their business, and representing them in pursing or defending their rights both in court and before administrative agencies.
 I help incorporate businesses, form partnerships and LLCs, draft contracts and employment agreements, advise on employment issues, and deal with any conflict that arises.